libp2p/docs/content/concepts/multiplex/yamux.md

 [Yamux](https://github.com/hashicorp/yamux) (Yet another Multiplexer) is a powerful stream multiplexer used in libp2p.
-It was developed by Hashicorp for Go and built on top of TCP.
-Yamux enables multiple parallel streams on a single TCP connection and provides a high-level interface similar to SPDY, however it is not compatible with it.
+It was initially developed by Hashicorp for Go, and is now implemented in Rust, JavaScript and other languages. enables multiple parallel streams on a single TCP connection.
+The design was inspired by SPDY (which later became the basis for HTTP/2), however it is not compatible with it.

 One of the key features of Yamux is its support for flow control